 Central maintenance forces people worked closely with people from the engineering department.
 The cooperation between the two areas

 Central maintenance forces install reinforcement bars for the huge crusher floor.

-Four crusher floor supporting columns in an early stage of construction was an important factor in successfully completing a most unique crusher construction.
+Four crusher floor supporting columns in an early stage of construction.

 Pipe is prepared to pour concrete for the crusher floor